gleb812/pch2csd/README.md

 AUTHORS

 The project is developed by Gleb G. Rogozinsky (Csound models) and Michael Chesnokov (C coding).
-From January 2017 Eugene Cherny started developing GUI for the converter.
+Beginning from January 2017 Eugene Cherny started developing GUI for the converter.

 WHY DO YOU NEED IT?